UndefinedCreations/docs/gradle-plugins/nova/folder/custom-folder.md

 # Custom Folder

-You can change the run folder in three ways.

 ## Modifying the name

 The first and the most simple one is simply changing the folder name.
 You can do this by using the `serverFolderName` method.
 This will use a folder inside the main project path with that name.